 Having been around since 2013 means there are lots and lots of apps that support Chromecast.
 However, unlike the Amazon Fire TV or the Roku (see our full comparison of streamers here), the Chromecast doesn’t have a centralised, curated “store” of supported apps.

 Usually, the only way to find new Chromecast apps is to actually install them – and find out whether they have a casting option.

-But we’re here to help – with the ultimate list of the best Chromecast apps for UK users.
+So we’re here to help – and in this article, we’ll look at the ultimate list of the best Chromecast apps for UK users – the ones you use to ‘cast’ from your phone.
 So whether you just bought a new Chromecast, or you’re looking to add some more content – this list is the answer.

 Most of these apps are available for both Android and iOS (and you probably already have some of them on your phone).

 Installing the apps for the Chromecast is easy – you first need to install them on your smartphone, and then look for the “Cast” button.

 Most of these apps are free (though some belong to a paid service, like Netflix), and many are ad-supported.

 Table of Contents

 Shortly after you unbox your Chromecast (and set it up with the Google Home app), these are the apps almost every user in the UK is likely to want – so start here.